realm/realm-dotnet/README.md

 If you are actively testing code against the Realm source, see also the unit test projects and other tests under the Tests folder.

+## Examples

+Some minimal examples of Realm use can be found in the `examples` folder.

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for more details!